Shiv Ganga Vidya Mandir: National initiatives

 Utistha:-International Vedic Summer Camp was organized under UNESCO supervision.
 This was a 10-day international Vedic camp.

-Gyan Punj yojna has been started by poor students of the minority community who cannot afford formal education.
+The Gyan Punj yojna is a program designed for students from minority communities.
 It celebrates Hindu New year.

 International initiatives

 Chandra Sekhar Azad Birthday has been celebrated in 18 countries on 23 July 2017 to promote fraternity and humanity.
 The school is conducts educational tours to countries like Russia.
 Shiv Ganga Vidya Mandir established an Indo-Russian Cultural Study Centre on 17 June 2018.

-As part of the Learning Civil Avionics technology for peace, students will visit Russia to learn nuclear science and related technology.
+The school has organized educational tours to Russia focusing on science and technology.